 - Manual API testing with Postman

-- Automated API testing with Python Requests library and Pytest
+- Automated API testing with Python Requests and Pytest

 Free practice API: reqres.in — free fake REST API built for testing.